 Though all four students recognized that some strides had been made in desegregating the South, integration was not universal.
 Most businesses were privately owned and thus not subject to federal laws that banned segregation.
 When one of the students had been denied service at a lunch counter, all four of them carefully devised a plan to take action and encourage change.

-Ruby Bridges was born the same year as the Brown v.
+Ruby Bridges was born the same year as Brown v.
 Board of Education in 1954.
-In New Orleans, where Ruby lived, reluctant school officials devised a test to screen out African American children from attending white schools.
-While in kindergarten, Ruby took and passed the test, allowing her to attend the all-white William Frantz Elementary School, a mere five blocks from her home.
+In New Orleans, where Bridges lived, reluctant school officials devised a test to screen out African American children from attending white schools.
+While in kindergarten, Bridges took and passed the test, allowing her to attend the all-white William Frantz Elementary School, a mere five blocks from her home.
 She would be the only African American child there.

 Life wasn’t any better outside the classroom as the protests by white parents continued.
-One woman threatened to poison Ruby and another put a black baby doll in a coffin and left it outside the school.
+One woman threatened to poison Bridges and another put a Black baby doll in a coffin and left it outside the school.
 Her father lost his job and her mother was banned from shopping at the local grocery store.
-After the first semester, Ruby began having nightmares.
+After the first semester, Bridges began having nightmares.
 She stopped eating her lunch until Mrs. Henry joined her.
-Dr. Robert Coles, a child psychologist, volunteered to counsel Ruby during her first year at school.
+Dr. Robert Coles, a child psychologist, volunteered to counsel Bridges during her first year at school.
 Gradually, her confusion and fear were replaced with some level of normalcy.
 Occasionally, she was allowed to visit some of her classmates and by her second year, she was attending classes with the other students.

 SCLC staff member, Reverend James Bevel proposed a radical idea of recruiting students to become involved in the protests.
 King was reluctant at first, fearing harm to the children, but after much discussion agreed, hoping they would inspire the consciousness of a nation.
 SCLC members canvassed high schools and colleges for volunteers and began training them in the tactics of non-violence resistance.